-As I walk through the room getting cheers of ‘Happy Birthday’ and some encouragement to use magic now that I’m of age, I finally see who I was looking for: my Quidditch team.
-I had already seen Fred, the Keeper, on account that he just tackled me in the kitchen, but there was also Phillip Finnegan and Roger Thomas, our other two Chasers, the Scamander twins, Lorcan and Lysander, our Beaters, and Meredith Blount, our amazing Seeker, who was currently chatting with Uncle George a little away from the group.
-I have no idea why Victorie Weasley was seeker my fifth year.
-It was probably because the captain at that time fancied her, for who-knows-what reason.
-I suspect it’s because she’s ⅛ veela and ½ Weasley.
-That combination of determination and charm can pretty much suck anyone in.
-Not that it would work on me… ew… she’s my cousin.
+As I walk through the room getting cheers of ‘Happy Birthday’ and some encouragement to use magic now that I’m of age, I finally see who I am looking for: my Quidditch team.
+I had already seen Fred, the Keeper, on account that he just tackled me in the kitchen, but there was also Phillip Finnigan and Roger Thomas, our other two Chasers, and the Scamander twins, Lorcan and Lysander, our Beaters.
+I’m sure our incredible Seeker, Meredith Blount, is around here somewhere, but she’s not with the rest of the guys.
+I was captain last year and this team was the best I’d ever played on.

-I can’t say too many awful things about her, however, because Teddy’s dating her now.
+I can’t say too many awful things about her, however, since Teddy’s dating her now.
 He would pummel me ruthlessly if I spoke a word against her.
-He’s been like that with most his girlfriends, though, and I’ve learned the hard way to watch what I say around him.
+To be honest, he’s been like that with most his girlfriends and I’ve learned the hard way to watch what I say around him.

 ”Thanks Phillip.
 Good summer, Lorcan?
 Lysander?”

-“Us?
-Aren’t you the one getting detentions every other weekend?”
+“Us?”
+Roger objects, faux-offended.
+“Aren’t you the one getting detentions every other weekend?”

-I wave Phillip off and Lysander pipes in.
-“What if you end up in the hospital wing from one of us?” he said indicating himself and Lorcan.
-There was a pause before the six of us burst out laughing.
+Then we burst out laughing, causing the room the turn and stare at us for a moment.
 In my six years at Hogwarts, I have never been in the hospital wing from a Quidditch injury.
 It is a bit unusual, but I’m definitely not complaining.
 It’s become a bit of a joke inside the team, though.

 My teammates start talking about various accidents and injuries they’ve experienced and I fall out of the conversation and look hopelessly through the crowd of people wishing to Merlin that Julia was here right now.
 Maybe I wouldn’t be confused if I was actually in her presence.

 “James?”
 The familiar female voice makes me smile as I turn to see my cousin Rose smiling up at me.
 She’s pretty short, but don’t get the wrong idea.
 She’s so much like her parents that it’s scary.
 With big, bushy hair, quick mind, and a temper to match, I don’t know how guys even tolerate her… but please don’t tell anyone I said that.
-A few guys at school have asked me if I, as her cousin and friend, set them up with her.
+A few guys at school have asked me if I, as her cousin and friend, could set them up with her.

-“Hey Rose,” I reply giving her a hug.
+“Hey, Rose,” I reply giving her a hug.
 She and I have always gotten along well, even if she is Al’s age.